alnever/funny-colors/readme.md

 ## Change log

+= 0.6 =
+* Comments were stylized
+* Issues with navigation and pagination were fixed
+* Control elements were stylized
+* Styling of the control elements were checked used Contact Form 7 plugin

 = 0.5 =
 * Templates were modified: index.php, singular.php, attachment.php
 * Standard WordPress widgets are supported: archives, categories, tag cloud, navigation, gallery etc.